23vbq/printerstatuslogger-cs/README.md

 `printerstatuslogger.exe [arguments]`

 Avaliable arguments:
+- `-h` Help - shows dialogs with listed arguments and link to github
 - `-u` User Mode - Program can ask user certain things (like creating default config), and wait for user input
 - `-na` No Alert Mode - Disables whole Alerter module
 - `-l` Model List - Only lists loaded printer models and then exits